ZHolloman/Hospital-Wait-Times-Analysis/README.md

 ## Problem statment
-The clinic has gotten several complants regarding wait times
+The clinic has gotten several complaints regarding wait times
 ## Task:
  Analysis, Hypothesis, Data story on the overall wait time

 ## Questions from Managment
-- Why are we getting these complaint?
+- Why are we getting these complaints?
 - Do we have staffing issues?
-- Are we to busy?
+- Are we too busy?
-- Is is a certain type of patient?
+- Is there a certain type of patient?

 ## My questions for managment with answers
 1. What are the business goals?